ibm-cloud-docs/dns/create-zones.md

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login) and log in to your account.
 1. From the dashboard, click the Menu icon ![Menu icon](../icons/icon_hamburger.svg) and select **Classic Infrastructure** to get to the Classic Infrastructure landing page.
 1. In the Classic Infrastructure navigation, select **Network > DNS**.
-1. In the Primary zones table, click **Create**.
+1. In the Secondary zones table, click **Create**.
-1. Enter a name, enter a primary name server, and select a transfer interval for your primary zone, then click **Confirm**.
+1. Enter a name, enter a primary name server, and select a transfer interval for your secondary zone, then click **Confirm**.

 ## Related links
 {: #create-dns-zone-related-links}